nrkno/dotnetskolen/README_EN.md

 - Adding NuGet packages
 - Setting up tests

 As an example application, we will build a web API in F# to retrieve the electronic program guide (EPG) for NRK TV, along with related unit and integration tests.
-The idea is that the API could deliver the data basis for a program guide - e.g the one shown here: <https://info.nrk.no/presse/tvguide/>
+The idea is that the API could deliver the data for a program guide - e.g the one shown here: <https://info.nrk.no/presse/tvguide/>

 > A secondary goal of this repository is that the completed example application (available in the [ferdig-branch](https://github.com/nrkno/dotnetskolen/tree/ferdig)) can serve as a boilerplate repository when setting up a new .NET project.